Department of Elementary and Secondary Education Logo

 In 2020, Massachusetts agreed to participate as a partner state in the development of materials for three full-year High School courses.
 Teachers in 5 Massachusetts districts field tested and provided feedback on units in Biology, Chemistry, and Physics.
 The field test concludes at the end of the 2022-2023 school year.

-The OpenSciEd High School units are being publicly released in phases, with the full curriculum due to be released by summer of 2024.
+The OpenSciEd High School units are being publicly released in phases, with the full curriculum due to be released in time for the 2024-2025 school year.
 Additional supplemental materials are being developed by DESE in order to ensure full alignment with the Massachusetts K–12 STE Frameworks.
 To receive Massachusetts-specific updates on the OpenSciEd high school course, please fill out this interest form: OpenSciEd HS in MA.

-The High School Science HQIM Leadership Academy will be open to districts who commit to implementing BSCS Biology or any OpenSciEd high school course in the 24-25 or 25-26 school year.
-Individual district teams can apply, or districts can collaborate and apply as a joint team.
-The purpose of the Academy will be to provide professional learning to leaders around HS science HQIM, support leaders in developing an in-district (or collaborative with other local districts) implementation and professional learning plan, and to work with a network of other new implementers to strategize and problem-solve together.
+The High School Science HQIM Leadership Academy will be held during the 2024-2025 school year.
+The Academy is an professional learning opportunity for leadership teams from schools that commit to implementing BSCS Biology or any OpenSciEd high school course.
+The purpose of the Academy is to provide professional learning to leaders around HS science HQIM, support leaders in developing an in-district (or collaborative with other local districts) implementation and professional learning plan, and to work with a network of other new implementers to strategize and problem-solve together.

 Elementary School